SarvinB/Chat-Box/README.md

 # Run it in Path where server folder is
 docker build -t chat-room-server:1.0 server

-# Make Network for comminucating between server and clients
+# Make Network for communicating between server and clients
 docker network create chat-room-net

 # For more client just change name of container